-Sustainability Indicator Target Description GHG Intensity Lower than Benchmark GHG intensity is an Investee Company's Scope 1 + Scope 2 GHG emissions normalized by sales.
-GHG intensity is calculated by measuring the weighted average scope 1 + 2 GHG intensity of the Investee Companies included in the portfolio as compared to the same metric for the constituents of the Benchmark.
-GHG emissions means emissions in terms of tons of carbon dioxide (CO 2 ) equivalent of carbon dioxide (CO 2 ), methane (CH 4 ), nitrous oxide (N 2 O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), nitrogen trifluoride (NF 3 ) and sulphur hexafluoride (SF 6 ).
+Sustainability Indicator Target Description GHG Intensity Lower than Benchmark GHG intensity is an Investee Company's Scope $1 + Scope\ 2$ GHG emissions normalized by sales.
+GHG intensity is calculated by measuring the weighted average scope $1 + 2$ GHG intensity of the Investee Companies included in the portfolio as compared to the same metric for the constituents of the Benchmark.
+GHG emissions means emissions in terms of tons of carbon dioxide (CO 2) equivalent of carbon dioxide (CO 2), methane (CH 4), nitrous oxide (N 2 O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), nitrogen trifluoride (NF 3) and sulphur hexafluoride (SF 6).
 ESG Score Higher than Benchmark The ESG score is calculated by measuring the weighted average ESG score (as measured by one of the Investment Manager's Data Providers) of the Investee Companies included in the portfolio as compared to the same metric for the constituents of the Benchmark.
 Such ESG scores are such Data Provider's measurement of an Investee Company's management of financially relevant ESG risks and opportunities as measured against peers.
-Sustainable Investments 5% of portfolio At least 5% of the Fund's portfolio will be composed of Investee Companies that are considered to be sustainable investments.
-ESG Minimum Standards Meets Standards ESG minimum standards are applied to Investee Companies in the form of ESG-related exclusions and are monitored to ensure that the portfolio meets the minimum standards set by the Investment Manager's ESG policy.
-These minimum standards attained.
+Sustainable 5% of At least 5% of the Fund's portfolio will be composed of Investee Investments portfolio Companies that are considered to be sustainable investments.